ladipsson/ladipsson-technologies/README.md

 # ladipsson-technologies

-This is personal project as i continue my improvement in web development.
+This is a personal project embarked on as i continue my improvement in web development.
 It could grow into the next big thing for me...
 Really excited